umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Application-Insights/index.md

-# Application insigths on Umbraco cloud
+# Application Insigths on Umbraco cloud

-## Installing application insights
+## Installing application Insights
 This guide will instruct you how to install Application Insights (AI) for your cloud solution.

 ### Azure portal